layer5io/istio-service-mesh-workshop/prereq/README.md

 You will need each of the following in order to complete the workshop:

-1. Docker (installed locally)
 1. Kubernetes (installed locally or have remote access to a cluster)
 1. Meshery (installed locally)
 1. Istioctl (installed locally)

-## Install Docker and Create a Kubernetes Cluster<a name="1"></a>
+## Create a Kubernetes Cluster<a name="1"></a>

-You will access to a Kubernetes cluster in this training.
+You will need  access to a Kubernetes cluster in this training.
 While any Kubernetes cluster _should_ work, instructions for Docker Desktop and Minikube are included in these labs as the example Kubernetes platforms.
 Alternatively, you may choose to use any of the other [supported Kubernetes platform](https://github.com/layer5io/meshery#run-meshery).

 ### Setup Docker Desktop (MacOS and Windows)